 When global macro conditions become detached from the trends in gold prices, our strategy focuses on trader and investment sentiment, market technicals, and seasonality factors.
 When assessed together, these factors are very dependable for identifying opportunities to invest in gold.

 The allocation to currencies will normally compliment your cash and bond strategies with coverage including US Dollar, Canadian Dollar, Euro, British Pound, Japanese Yen, Swedish Krona, and Swiss Franc.

-Differences between exchange rates is normally a function of inflation expectations, interest rate differentials, and the fiscal outlook for the respective countries.
-This holds true over the long run, however fluctuations and deviations between true values can exist for quite some time.
+Differences between exchange rates are normally a function of inflation expectations, interest rate differentials, and the fiscal outlook for the respective countries.
+This holds true over the long run, however, fluctuations and deviations between true values can exist for quite some time.